TerrestrialBiped/Super-Supportive-Timeline/README.md

+**GENERAL NOTES**

+My reasoning and/or sources for every ambiguous date can be found in the footnotes.

+When it is ambiguous what time system is being referenced (e.g., earth years or Artonan years) I assume it is the time system that matches the language of conversation.
+E.g., if an Artonan says "three years" when speaking English, I assume they mean earth years.
+If they say it while speaking Artonan, I assume they mean Artonan years.

 **NOTES ON TIME SYSTEMS**

 One Artonan day is approximately 26 earth hours.
 Hence, twelve Artonan days is roughly 13 earth days.